mrapac/mrapac.github.io/README.md

 add google analytics
 use GWMT
 submit to google
+do SEO checkup & fixes
+google plus add

 To Do
 -----
-social buttons add
-do SEO checkup & fixes
-run HTML5boilerplate recommended customizations

 Dropped